YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    yottadbuser@yottadbworkshop:~/jnlex$ source jnlex_env
    yottadbuser@yottadbworkshop:~/jnlex$

-Create a global directory with the Global Directory Editor (GDE) utility (see `Global Directories Point to Global Variables`_ below), and a database file.
+Create a global directory with the Global Directory Editor (GDE) utility (see :ref:`gbl-dir-gbl-var` below), and a database file.
 Turn on journaling for the database file.

 .. code-block:: bash